 Related Statewide Programs

-Alaska Teacher Placement staff members manage a number of
+Alaska Teacher Placement staff members work in conjunction with a number of

 special program grants that help teachers, administrators,

 as well as those who want to become educators.

 Vision: Every student in Alaska has the benefit of a

 Great teachers help our children to learn, grow, and thrive.
 They